mounikamona155/training-content/06/Notes/Services Notes.md

     - Light weight messaging using **Json**.
     - Easy setup and extend for REST over SOAP service.
     - Statelessness of RESTful service is helpful in scalability.
-    - Reachability of clients because of HTTP as we have more devices supporting HTTP.
+    - Reachability of clients because of HTTP as we have more devices supporting HTTP    -

 ## Reference